 Is There Something You Just Have to See or Do When You Are in Vienna?

 “One of the things I highly recommend is to go up Stephansdom which has some of the best views of the city.

 In the summer swim in the Alte Donau or take a walk around the Vineyards in Kahlenberg.

 And definitely go to a heuriger (an Austrian establishment where wine from the latest harvest is served) for dinner.
 That is a true Viennese experience!”

-Vienna, capital of Austria, lies in the country’s east on the Danube River.
-It is Austria’s cultural, economic, and political centre.
-Its artistic and intellectual legacy was shaped by residents including Mozart, Beethoven and Sigmund Freud.
+Vienna is the capital of Austria.
+It lies in the country’s east on the Danube River and is Austria’s cultural, economic, and political center.

 As the former home of the Habsburg court and its various empires, the city, with famous imperial palaces, still has the trappings of the imperial capital it once was.